AsteaFrostweb/2DDriftGame/README.md

 The settings screen is very limited but would be flushed out if I where to continue the proect.
 It currently only contains the ability to change the resolution of the game and to toggle fullscreen mode.

+### - Cars and Drifting -

+The cars have different sprites and stats which affect the way they handle and preform.
+Depeinding on a cars grip, acceleration and velocity relative to direction the car is facing it can, and should, enter a drift.
+This is an integral gameplay element and is whats use to generate combos and score.

+### - Tracks, Races and Checkpoints -

+Each track is devided up into a number of checopint "Nodes".
+These nodes are a position and a radius and once a car comes within the nodes radius it is said to have reached the node and its "Target Node" becomes the next node in the track.
+Once the player reaches the final node before the finish line it will enable completion of that lap.
+A race is a collection of laps and has some other information like which cars are involved ect.
+In most places I have encluded the ability to handle multiple cars as I beleive BOT cars wouldnt be too difficult to implement with the node checkpoint system.
+Therefore the races do have the abiolity to store multiple different car/node/lap states at once.

 ---